GrowGardens.ai

 Planting calendar

-May Planting Guide for Phoenix, AZ: Raised Beds, Containers & In-Ground Gardens
+May Planting Guide for Phoenix, AZ: Raised Beds, Containers, and In-Ground Gardens

-In Phoenix during May, focus on heat-tolerant vegetables and herbs for raised beds, containers, and in-ground gardens.
-Plant warm-season crops now and prepare for the intense summer heat by selecting drought-resistant varieties.
-Avoid frost-sensitive plants that struggle in high temperatures.
+In May, Phoenix gardeners can focus on heat-tolerant vegetables and herbs for raised beds, containers, and in-ground planting.
+Plant warm-season crops now and prepare to start some heat-sensitive seeds indoors to extend your growing season.
+Avoid frost-sensitive plants that struggle in intense heat.

 Plant now (quick list)

-Okra, Sweet potatoes, Eggplant, Peppers, Melons, Cowpeas, Basil, Sunflowers
+Okra, Sweet potatoes, Eggplant, Peppers, Melons, Cowpeas, Basil, Southern peas

 Want a personalized plan?
 Try Plant this month, build a kit with Shopping list, or ask in Chat.